KestutisKv/KestutisKv/README.md

 ### Hi there 👋

-## I am a former energy professional who has decided to seek new challenges in the field of data analytics. 💻
+I am a former energy professional who has decided to seek new challenges in the field of data analytics. 💻

+### Tools 🛠:

+### Contact me 🌐

 Here are some ideas to get you started: